pooja110606-dotcom/nba-shot-selection-prediction/README.md

 ## Problem Statement

-In basketball analytics, shot selection plays a crucial role in team performance.
-Understanding the probability of a successful shot helps coaches and players make better strategic decisions.
+Shot selection is a critical factor in basketball performance.
+Understanding the probability of a successful shot helps teams optimize offensive strategies and improve decision-making.

 The objective of this project is to build a predictive model that determines whether a shot will result in a score based on various features such as distance, location, and game situation.